FREE SHIPPING From 49PLN

 Hemp - and its history

-Hemp is a plant that has been used for various purposes for centuries.
+Hemp is a plant that has been used for centuries for various purposes.

-Hemp belongs to the Cannabis sativa family, which also includes marijuana.
+Hemp belongs to the Cannabis sativa family, which includes marijuana.
 However, unlike marijuana, hemp contains only trace amounts of the psychoactive compound THC and is therefore not considered a drug.
-Hemp has been used for centuries to make rope, paper and fabric.
+Hemp has been used for centuries to make rope, paper and cloth.

-The use of hemp dates back to ancient China, where it was used to produce food and medicine.
-In the United States, hemp was cultivated by early settlers and was an important crop in the early days of the country.
+The use of hemp dates back to ancient China, where it was used for food and medicine.
+In the United States, hemp was cultivated by the first settlers and was an important crop in the early days of the country.

 Hemp was even used as currency during the Revolutionary War.